 Setting goals for the morning is a handy trick to force yourself to get up.
 Whether it’s completing certain work tasks, going to the gym, having the time to cook a healthy breakfast or doing some chores before work, giving yourself tasks to complete may help you get yourself out of bed.
 When setting goals, make sure they are achievable and something that will give you a happy and healthy start to the day.

 If you know that getting out of bed is going to be hard no matter what, then you may have to use other tactics to get out from under the covers.
 For instance, place a second alarm clock away from your bed so that you have to get up to turn it off; or download an app like Wake Shake, which requires you to get up and shake your phone to turn off the alarm; or try the Better Me app, which shares your snoozing habits to Facebook unless you get up.

 Being a morning person can be a tricky endeavor, but is beneficial for your mind and body if it’s achieved.
-If you’re finding it difficult to get up, then try some of these quick tips and notice the difference in your overall health.
+If you’re finding it difficult to get up, then try some of these quick tips, other wellness routine resources and notice the difference in your overall health.

 My crazy hair!
 Having silky straight hair was all the rage when I was growing up, so I was never happy having wild, curly hair.
 I’ve learnt to love it as I’ve grown older, and I think it’s a big part of my personality.

 2. What have you learned to appreciate about yourself and/or within your life, physically and mentally?
 On the other hand OR in contrast, are there elements of who you are that you’re still working on appreciating?